fastah/space/README.md

 2. SpaceX and Starlink are trademarks of SpaceX, Inc. Viasat is a trademark of Viasat, Inc.

 ## License
-Most *data* files in [StarWatch Github repository](https://github.com/fastah/starwatch/) are built from public domain sources, so they are licensed under Creative Commons Attribution Share Alike 4.0 International ([CC BY-SA 4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/)).
+Most *data* files in [this Github repository](https://github.com/fastah/space/) are built from public domain sources, so they are licensed under Creative Commons Attribution Share Alike 4.0 International ([CC BY-SA 4.0](https://choosealicense.com/licenses/cc-by-sa-4.0/)).

 The *code* is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).